zama-ai/tfhe-rs/utils/tfhe-backward-compat-data/README.md

 ### In this folder
 To add a test for a type that has not yet been tested, you should create a new type that implements the `TestType` trait.
 The type should also store the metadata needed for the test, and be serializable.
 By convention, its name should start with the API layer being tested.
 The metadata can be anything that can be used to check that the correct value is retrieved after deserialization.
 However, it should not use a TFHE-rs internal type.

 Once the type is created, it should be added to the `TestMetadata` enum.
-You can then add a new testcase using the procedure in the previous paragraph.
+You can then add a new testcase using the procedure in the previous section.

 #### Example
 ```rust